Non-Hermitian skin effect and lasing of absorbing open-boundary modes in photonic crystals: non-Hermitian skin effect

 Figure \ref{Fig_nhse} shows a comparison of the eigenmodes around $\Re[\omega a/2\pi c]=0.7$, regarding the field profiles.

 Here we plot the norm ${\cal N}_n$ of the PWE coefficients in the empty region between the $n$-th and $(n+1)$-th layer, as a function of $n$.
 The norm is defined as

 where we take the normalization of ${\cal N}_{N/2}=1$.
 We can see that the eigenmodes under the PEC and absorbing boundaries are localized near the top ($n=N$) boundary.
-The PEC mode behaves like a single exponential, and the absorbing boundary mode behaves like a double exponential.
+The PEC mode behaves like a single exponential, and the absorbing boundary mode behaves like a sum of two exponential terms.
 In contrast, the eigenmode under the periodic boundary condition exhibits the constant norm.

+The composite spatial decay in the NHSE of the absorbing boundary mode is a general feature reflecting the slow convergence to the non-Bloch-band dispersion at finite $N$.
+The spatial decays of the skin modes are described by the two eigenvalues $\lambda_M$ and $\lambda_{M+1}$ of the transfer matrix, located near the unit circle.
+The other eigenvalues are not relevant.
+The two exponential terms of the absorbing boundary mode are well approximated by $|\lambda_M|^{2n}$ and $|\lambda_{M+1}|^{2n}$ as shown in Fig. \ref{Fig_nhse}.
+The PEC mode of $N=64$ is found on the non-Bloch-band dispersion defined by $|\lambda_M|=|\lambda_{M+1}|$, so that these two terms are almost the same, showing the single exponential decay.
+The absorbing boundary mode is found off the non-Bloch-band dispersion even at $N=64$, so that $|\lambda_M|\ne |\lambda_{M+1}|$, showing the two exponential terms.

-If we invert $k_x$, the PEC and absorbing boundary modes are localized near the bottom ($n=1$) layer.
-We also note that, if the non-Hermiticity is introduced as a loss, the band structure in Fig. \ref{Fig_bd} is flipped to negative $\Im[\omega]$ regions.
-Accordingly, the field localization of the NHSE is switched to the bottom layer.
+If we invert $k_x$, the PEC and absorbing boundary modes of Fig. \ref{Fig_nhse} are found at the same complex eigenfrequencies but localized near the bottom ($n=1$) layer.
+We also note that, if the non-Hermiticity is introduced as the loss by the complex conjugation of the dielectric constant, the band structure in Fig. \ref{Fig_bd} is flipped to negative $\Im[\omega]$ regions.
+Accordingly, the field localization of the NHSE of Fig. \ref{Fig_nhse} is switched to the bottom layer.